lucacorti/lapin/docs/main.md

 ### Publishing messages ###

-To publish messages on channels with a `:producer` role, you can use the `publish` function injected in your worker module by `use Lapin.Connection`, or directly call `Lapin.Connection.publish/5` by passing your worker module as a connection.
+To publish messages on channels you can use the `publish` function injected in your worker module by `use Lapin.Connection`, or directly call `Lapin.Connection.publish/5` by passing your worker module as a connection.

 `config/config.exs`: